arvindpj007/AES-CBC-Padding-Attack/README.md

         ./decrypt-test -i <ciphertext file>

 3. `decrypt-attack` contains `main.go` program that performs the padding oracle attack.
-The program takes a cipher text as the input programmatically decrypts annd returns the plain text of any ciphertext produced by your encryption utility from `encrypt-auth` with the help of `./decrypt-test`.
+The program takes a cipher text as the input programmatically decrypts and returns the plain text of any ciphertext produced by your encryption utility from `encrypt-auth` with the help of `./decrypt-test`.
 It will not have access to a decrypt-key.
 The command-line profile for decrypt-test will be as follows:

         ./decrypt-attack -i <ciphertext file>